Digital-Naturalism-Laboratories/Mothbox/docs/docs/usage/basic_pro.md

 - [ ] Backup and organize all the photos from the external storage, and then clean this storage device, deleting all the old folders so it is ready for the next deployment.
 - [ ] Charge for the next deployment.

+## Process Data
+You might want to process the data you collected from your Mothbox.
+Go to the next section, [Refining Data](https://digital-naturalism-laboratories.github.io/Mothbox/docs/processing) to turn all your photos into organized data.

 # Additional Information